redatomstudios/CFIM/README.md

 - Add New Project
 > - *Remove ANY from project leader/member selection*
 > - Require all fields for project creation
-> - Fix undefined offset: 1 on line 43, newProject.php **<- These will fix themselves if ANY is removed**
+> - *Fix undefined offset: 1 on line 43, newProject.php*

 - Modify Existing Project
 > - All required
-> - Fix undefined offset: 1 on line 43, newProject.php **<- These will fix themselves if ANY is removed**
+> - *Fix undefined offset: 1 on line 43, newProject.php*

 - Add New Member
 > - Only require Member Name, Username, Password, Rank, Title, Status